 Now that’s staggering, isn’t it?
 Yes, Mount Tambora is considered the most volcanic mountain in Indonesia.
 And talking about explosions, the last time it had an eruption was way back in 1815.
 It is said that it was so powerful that the voice of the eruption could be heard from the Sumatra island as well.

 Climbing upon the Kelimutu volcano will make you aware of this interesting phenomenon wherein the water of the three craters lake below changes it's colour frequently.
 It is believed that this happens due to the volcanic gases which react with the water present inside these lakes.

 Yes, we are talking about the Grasberg Mine situated in Papua, Indonesia.
 It is also the third-largest copper mine in the world.
 The sheer size of the mine will simply take your breath away.
 If you want to explore something unique and out of the box then this is where you need to be.

 The largest lizard on Earth can be found here; yes, we are talking about the Komodo Dragon.
 The sight of these magnanimous creatures will compel you to think and deeply contemplate nature and its musings.

 The country of Indonesia is also known to be the largest producer of Palm Oil in the world.
 After Indonesia, the second spot is taken by Malaysia, and together both countries are responsible for providing 84% of the world's oil production.

 A major chunk of the childhood of the former U.S. President of America, Barack Obama, was spent here in Indonesia.
 He used to live with his mother - Ann Dunham who was a qualified researcher and is respectably known for her work on village life to date.

 So, these were the top 10 facts about Indonesia, a country that is all about exploring the cultural vividness along with trotting over nature's wonders.
 Also, check out the top places to visit in Indonesia.
-To plan your trip, use our AI-based smart Circuit Planner Tool.
+To plan your trip, use our AI-based smart Trip Planner Tool.